 The SNA is a coherent, consistent and integrated set of macroeconomic accounts, balance sheets and tables based on a set of internationally agreed concepts, definitions, classifications and accounting rules.
-It provides a comprehensive accounting framework within which economic data can be compiled and presented in a format designed for economic analysis, decision taking and policy making.
-The national accounts are compiled for a succession of periods, thus providing a continuous flow of information for monitoring, analysis and evaluation of economic performance.
+It provides a comprehensive accounting framework within which economic data can be compiled and presented in a format designed for economic analysis, making decisions and formulating policy.
+The national accounts are compiled for a succession of periods, providing a continuous flow of information for monitoring, analysis and evaluation of economic performance.